markcoatsworth/readthedocs/docs/users-manual/dagman-applications.rst

    specially-named file to change the state of the DAG.
 When in this halted state, no PRE scripts will be run, and no node jobs will be submitted.
 Running node jobs will continue undisturbed.
-A halted DAG will still run POST scripts, and it will still update the dagman.out file.
+A halted DAG will still run POST scripts, and it will still update the ``dagman.out`` file.
 This differs from behavior of a DAG that is held.
 Furthermore, a halted DAG will not remain in the queue indefinitely; when all of the running node jobs have finished, DAGMan will create a Rescue DAG and exit.

    To resume a halted DAG, remove the halt file.

    The specially-named file must be placed in the same directory as the DAG input file.
-The naming is the same as the DAG input file concatenated with the string .halt.
-For example, if the DAG input file is test1.dag, then test1.dag.halt will be the required name of the halt file.
+The naming is the same as the DAG input file concatenated with the string ``.halt``.
+For example, if the DAG input file is ``test1.dag``, then ``test1.dag.halt`` will be the required name of the halt file.

    As any DAG is first submitted with *condor\_submit\_dag*, a check is made for a halt file.
 If one exists, it is removed.